Bogomolov multipliers of some groups of order $p^{6}$: Non-vanishing Bogomolov Multipliers

-The second step is to prove that the group $AN/N$ is a cyclic subgroup of $G/N$ for any bicyclic subgroup $A$ of $G$.
-Recall that a group $A$ is said to be \textit{bicyclic} if $A$ is either cyclic or a direct product of two cyclic groups.
-The following formulae follows from the commutator relations of $G$: where $1\leq i,j\leq p-1$.
-Let $A=\langle y_{1},y_{2}\rangle$ be a bicyclic subgroup of $G$.
-We observe that $AN/N$ is abelian and $G/N$ is nonabelian, so $AN/N$ is a proper subgroup of $G/N$.
-Thus the order of $AN/N$ is either $p$ or $p^{2}$.
-If the order of $AN/N$ is $p$, then it is cyclic, we are done.
+To apply Lemma \ref{lem4.1} to show that $B_{0}(G)$ is not zero, it is sufficient to show that the group $EN/N$ is a cyclic subgroup of $G/N$ for any bicyclic subgroup $E$ of $G$.
+Recall that a group $E$ is bicyclic if it is either isomorphic to a cyclic group or the direct product of two cyclic groups.
+By the commutator relations of $G$, we see that